ropensci-archive/opendata/README.md

     Open Geospatial Consortium (OGC).
-It allows users to retrieve metadata from SOS web services and to interactively create requests for near real-time observation data based on the available sensors, phenomena, observations etc. using thematic, temporal and spatial filtering.
+It allows users to retrieve metadata from SOS web services and to interactively create requests for near real-time observation data based on the available sensors, phenomena, observations, etc. using thematic, temporal and spatial filtering.
 -   [raincpc](http://cran.r-project.org/web/packages/raincpc/index.html):
     The Climate Prediction Center's (CPC) daily rainfall data for the